Exchange Search Not Working? Diagnose Search Issues in Server

 5. Test-ExchangeSearch for Specific Mailbox

-If the mailbox is crawled, Then run Test-ExchangeSearch cmdlet in Microsoft Exchange Power shell.
+If the mailbox is crawled, Then run the Test-ExchangeSearch cmdlet in the Microsoft Exchange Power shell.
 This command gives you details of specific mailboxes.

 Additional Efforts to Resolve Exchange Search Not Working